-During the year, a capital contribution in the amount of EUR 125,000 was received by the Company from RBI.
+On 5th December 2017, a capital contribution in the amount of EUR 125,000 was received by the Company from RBI.
 The funds were remitted to the Company as a capital injection to assist the Company with operational costs, as deemed appropriate by the Directors.